UtrechtUniversity/ricgraph/README.md

 ### Motivation

-Ricgraph, also known as Research in Context graph, is software that is about relations between items.
+Ricgraph, also known as Research in context graph, is software that is about relations between items.
 These items can be collected from various source systems and from multiple organizations.
 We explain how Ricgraph works by applying it to the application area